get_term_field()

 - $field(string) (required)

-- Term field to fetch.
+- The term field to retrieve.

-- $term(int|WP_Term) (required)
+- $term(number/object) (required)

 - $taxonomy(string)